datarobot/datarobot-user-models/README.md

     * [Upload, manage, and deploy a model in DataRobot](https://app.datarobot.com/docs/mlops/deployment/custom-models/custom-inf-model.html)

 Other sources:
-* There is a chance that the task you are looking for has already been implemented.
+* There is a chance that the model you are looking for has already been implemented.
   Check [custom inference models community Github](https://github.com/datarobot-community/custom-models/tree/master/custom_inference) to see some off-the-shelf examples